MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

 ## Instructions

-### Exercise 1: Implement Azure Windows Virtual Desktop host pools and session hosts by using PowerShell
+### Exercise 1: Implement Azure Virtual Desktop host pools and session hosts by using PowerShell

 The main tasks for this exercise are as follows:

-1. Prepare for deployment of Windows Virtual Desktop host pool by using PowerShell
+1. Prepare for deployment of Azure Virtual Desktop host pool by using PowerShell
-1. Create a Windows Virtual Desktop host pool by using PowerShell
+1. Create a Azure Virtual Desktop host pool by using PowerShell
 1. Perform a template-based deployment of an Azure VM running Windows 10 Enterprise by using PowerShell
-1. Add an Azure VM running Windows 10 Enterprise as a session host to the Windows Virtual Desktop host pool by using PowerShell
+1. Add an Azure VM running Windows 10 Enterprise as a session host to the Azure Virtual Desktop host pool by using PowerShell
-1. Verify the deployment of the Azure Windows Virtual Desktop session host
+1. Verify the deployment of the Azure Virtual Desktop session host

-#### Task 1: Prepare for deployment of Windows Virtual Desktop host pool by using PowerShell
+#### Task 1: Prepare for deployment of Azure Virtual Desktop host pool by using PowerShell

 1. From your lab computer, start a web browser, navigate to the [Azure portal](https://portal.azure.com), and sign in by providing credentials of a user account with the Owner role in the subscription you will be using in this lab.
 1. In the Azure portal, search for and select **Virtual machines** and, from the **Virtual machines** blade, select **az140-dc-vm11**.